-4.7.3 Air quality trends, and future projections
+4.7.2 Air quality trends, and future projections

-Hinckley & Bosworth Borough Council operate 16 diffusion tube sites in the Borough.
-Based on information from these sites, there has been a small improvement in the already fairly high air quality in the Borough, between 2010 and 2015 (HBBC, 2016).
+Hinckley & Bosworth Borough Council operate 16 diffusion tube sites in the borough which monitor NO2 levels.
+These are located in areas more likely to be affected by poorer air quality due to their proximity to a busy road.
+Based on information from these sites, there has been a small improvement in the already fairly high air quality in the Borough (HBBC, 2023a).

-A growing population in the Borough could reverse this trend however.
-As more people move to the area and car usage increases, air quality may begin to deteriorate, especially adjacent to the major roads that intersect the Borough.
+A growing population in the borough could reverse this trend.
+As more people move to the area and car usage increases, air quality may begin to deteriorate, especially adjacent to the major roads that intersect the borough.

-- Air quality is relatively high and there are currently no AQMAs present in the Borough. - Nitrogen dioxide emissions from cars and other vehicles are of greatest concern in the Borough and remain very close to the air quality objective values in some areas, particularly along Shaw Lane in Markfield (HBBC, 2016). - As the larger roads (M1, M69, A5) in the Borough get busier, air quality in areas close to them could begin to deteriorate again.
+- As the larger roads (M1, M69, A5) in the borough get busier with development within and outside the borough, air quality in areas close to them could begin to deteriorate again.
 This could have the most detrimental effect in areas where these roads pass close to settlements, such as Burbage, Markfield and Groby. - Industry in the area is a source of airborne particulate matter.
-This may be harmful to the health of residents, and could adversely impact local biodiversity, especially considering that in some incidences, large industry is carried out close to local designated sites; for example, Cliffe Hill Quarry SSSI. - In recent years, the Borough has approved several large developments, with others currently in planning.
+This may be harmful to the health of residents, and could adversely impact local biodiversity, especially considering that in some incidences, large industry is carried out close to local designated sites; for example, Cliffe Hill Quarry SSSI. - In recent years, the borough has approved several large developments, with others currently in planning.
 There is a risk that these could impact upon air quality, during either the construction or operation of the development.